mark91m12/PitE-AI-Tetris/README.md

 These two library are used rispectively for enable the comunication between DLV and Java and between Java and Python.
 The result is a custom wrapper that are used like a bridge between the DLV system and the Python module.

 * **Python module** <br />
-As been developed python desktop application that is able to receive messages from the Java module containing the logic of the game. <br />Information like **next tetromino**, **rotation or position of the piece** are conteined in this comunication, the application exhibit proper performance and good usability, infact it efficiently processes the message and consequentily it updates the graphical interface <br />During the development as been used **Pygame** and **PyQt5** libraries.
+Has been developed python desktop application that is able to receive messages from the Java module containing the game logic. <br />Information like **next piece**, **rotation or position of the piece** are conteined in this comunication, the application exhibit proper performance and good usability, infact it efficiently processes the message and consequentily updates the GUI <br />During the development has been used **Pygame** and **PyQt5** libraries.

 ## Features